-WESTCHESTER, Ill. —Ingredion on April 24 added two plant-based ingredients to its pet food portfolio for the US and Canada, both of which are derived from peas.
+WESTCHESTER, Ill. —Ingredion on April 24 added two plant-based ingredients to its pet food portfolio for the United States and Canada, both of which are derived from peas.
 The high-functioning, grain-free and clean label ingredients cater to manufacturers looking to replace other starches and flours in new formulations.

 PURITY P 1304 pea starch and VITESSENCE Pulse 1550 pea protein concentrate are applicable in canned pet foods, gravies, dry kibble, treats, biscuits and other formats.
 They provide texture and structure, improve water and fat binding, and act as a thickening and gelling agent in pet food and treat formulations.